TMX quarterly profit dips as market environment weighs

-TORONTO, Feb 4 (Reuters) - TMX Group Ltd, the owner of the Toronto Stock Exchange, reported a dip in quarterly earnings, as revenues from its core listings business slid, amid a slump in prices of copper, oil and other commodities that hurt listings on the bourse.
+TORONTO (Reuters) - TMX Group Ltd (X.TO), the owner of the Toronto Stock Exchange, reported a dip in quarterly earnings, as revenues from its core listings business slid, amid a slump in prices of copper, oil and other commodities that hurt listings on the bourse.

-In a statement late on Tuesday, Toronto-based TMX said its net profit attributable to shareholders was C$41.1 million, or 76 Canadian cents per share, compared with a profit of C$41.4 million, or 77 Canadian cents per share, a year earlier.
+In a statement late on Tuesday, Toronto-based TMX said its net profit attributable to shareholders was C$41.1 million ($32.98 million), or 76 Canadian cents per share, compared with a profit of C$41.4 million, or 77 Canadian cents per share, a year earlier.

 Excluding one-time items, the company earned 93 Canadian cents per share.
 Analysts polled by Thomson Reuters I/B/E/S had on average expected it to earn 97 Canadian cents a share on that basis.